MariviEscudero/MariviEscudero/README.md

 - ⭐ I am passionate about new technologies, so I have decided that my career continue on this path and find my place in an IT company

-- 💗 I have successfully finished the Adalab bootcamp, and I continue my learning in Web development, so here you can see the projects carried out personally and as a team in Adalab and the personal projects in which I am advancing in my knowledge.
+- 💗 I have successfully finished the <a href="https://adalab.es/">Adalab</a> bootcamp, and I continue my learning in Web development, so here you can see the projects carried out personally and as a team in Adalab and the personal projects in which I am advancing in my knowledge.
 These are the ones I like the most, and you?

 <p align="left">
 <a href="https://mariviescudero.github.io/Buscador-series-TV/" target="_blank"><img src="https://user-images.githubusercontent.com/86961323/140638152-6a0e1272-6d3d-417a-af9b-3aa206cb9731.PNG" align="center" width=39%></a>